afska/gba-link-connection/README.md

 ## Methods

-- There's one method for every supported wireless adapter command.
+- There's one method for every supported Wireless Adapter command.
 - Use `sendCommand(...)` to send arbitrary commands.

 # 🔧🏛 LinkWirelessOpenSDK